awsdocs/aws-xray-developer-guide/doc-source/xray-usage.md

   + **Windows Server** – All configurations other than Windows Server Core that have been released since December 9th, 2016\.

   You can use the Elastic Beanstalk console to tell Elastic Beanstalk to run the daemon on these platforms, or use the `XRayEnabled` option in the `aws:elasticbeanstalk:xray` namespace\.
 [Learn more](xray-services-beanstalk.md)\.
++ **Amazon EventBridge** – Passive instrumentation\.
+If a service that publishes events to EventBridge is instrumented with the X\-Ray SDK, event targets will receive the tracing header and can continue to propagate the original trace ID\.
+[Learn more](xray-services-eventbridge.md)\.
 + **Amazon Simple Notification Service** – Passive instrumentation\.
 If an Amazon SNS publisher traces its client with the X\-Ray SDK, subscribers can retrieve the tracing header and continue to propagate the original trace from the publisher with the same trace ID\.
 [Learn more](xray-services-sns.md)\.
 + **Amazon Simple Queue Service** – Passive instrumentation\.
 If a service traces requests by using the X\-Ray SDK, Amazon SQS can send the tracing header and continue to propagate the original trace from the sender to the consumer with a consistent trace ID\.
 [Learn more](xray-services-sqs.md)\.